 Is It Safe To Heat Canned Food In The Can?

-Canned food is an obvious choice of survival sustenance.
-It has a long shelf-life and can be eaten cold if necessary.
+Canned food is an obvious choice for survival sustenance.
+It has a long shelf life and can be eaten cold if necessary.

-Heated up, however, it will also help to raise your core temperature and boost your mood.
-The only problem is how to heat it if you don’t have the necessary cookware to hand.
+Heated up, it will also help to raise your core temperature and boost your mood.
+The only problem is how to heat it if you don’t have the necessary cookware on hand.

 Having already established the potential dangers of eating canned food that’s been frozen, I wondered if heating food in the can would have similarly hazardous consequences.